Felipe Drugovich: Race of Champions

 Drugovich was chosen to race in the 2023 Race of Champions in Sweden.
 He was paired up with Thierry Neuville in the ROC Nations Cup, competing for the All-Star team.
 The pair defeated Team USA and Team Germany, before losing to Team Norway in the final.

 Personal life

 Drugovich was born in Maringá, Paraná, Brazil.
-He has Austrian and Italian ancestry, as well as having dual Brazilian and Italian citizenship.
+He has Croatian, Austrian and Italian ancestry, as well as having dual Brazilian and Italian citizenship.